PawelStroinski/eventful/doc/tutorial.md

 ## JSON

-By default Eventful will write & read events in EDN.
-To use JSON instead, we need to do few things:
+By default Eventful will write & read events in Transit-JSON.
+To use plain JSON instead, we need to do few things:

 1. Include the cheshire dependency in our project.
 2. Require the `eventful.json` namespace.